What are the benefits of getting support from playlists?

 If my song is not chosen how many times can I resubmit?

 - You can only submit once per track.
 We encourage you to continue to submit new original songs or remixes as often as you like.

 What if I Suspect a playlist that has supported me has fake or inactive followers?

 - Our database of curators is always growing and that means sometimes we may pitch your track to a new untested curator.
 Please notify us if you feel you’ve been accepted by a fraudulent playlist and we’ll remove it from our database and won’t count it towards your campaign.

-- Please send links to your playlists with the subject line CURATOR to: firstname.lastname@example.org and we will get back with you.
+- Please send links to your playlists with the subject line CURATOR to firstname.lastname@example.org and we will get back to you.